A Song of Wonder

 What type of God is He?
 Is God even knowable?
 Is He too far off and too distant for us to know Him, too powerful and too big for Him to even perceive us, let alone for us to know Him?
 And throughout this song, David answers those questions for us.
 He says that by observing the universe around us, we can learn something about God.

-First of all, we learn that He is Creator of it all.
+First of all, we learn that He is creator of it all.
 The Bible makes this claim that this whole universe is the work of God.
-And whether you believe that it was done really quickly and relatively recently, or whether you believe it was done over a long period of time many aeons ago, either way, the Bible and David make the claim that it is all the work of God.
-"When I consider your heavens," he says, "the work of your fingers, the moon and the stars which you have set in place."
+And whether you believe that it was done really quickly and relatively recently, or whether you believe it was done over a long period of time many eons ago, either way, the Bible and David make the claim that it is all the work of God.
+When I consider your heavens, he says, the work of your fingers, the moon and the stars which you have set in place.
 He says it belongs to God.

 Look at it.
 This is the world God has made.
 Look at the grandeur and the beauty of the planet He's made.
-Look at the complexity of the weather patterns that God has established and sustains.
+Look at the complexity of the weather patterns there that God has established and sustains.
 The waves He moves on the oceans and the creatures that swim in it.

 Look at those waves.
 Look at them.
 They're incredible.
 The next one, the peacock arrayed in the glory of God.
 Look at it.

-The platypus in its strange beauty, this next astonishing creature robed in the beauty given to it by God.
+The platypus in its strange beauty.
+This next astonishing creature robed in the beauty given to it by God.
 And if it's true that God fashioned it all, then it speaks to His beauty.
 It speaks to His majesty, and it speaks to His glory.
 David starts out looking at the heavens, the moon, and the stars, and then he goes on in verse two to talk about children and infants.

 He's saying that everything from the biggest cosmological features that we've just looked at all the way down to the tiniest child is a testament to the glory of God, a testament to His creative ability and the beauty inherent in Him.
 Have you looked at a baby recently?
-We've got a little one over there.
+We've got one little one over there.
 Aren't they incredible?
 Everything needed for an entire human being packed into this tiny little package.

 Right?
 It could just be simply a denial of His existence and His glory.
 That's one way to oppose God, or maybe it's something more aggressive than that.
 Whatever it is, God has set His glory throughout the whole world so that we might look at it, consider it, understand it, and have our opposition to Him silenced.
 When you go out on your big outback trip or when you see the sunset at night or when you see a peacock like that, be careful to consider that anything made has a maker.

 It really is reasonable.
-He says, "When I consider your heavens, when I look up here, the work of your fingers, the moon and the stars which you have set in place, what is mankind that you are mindful of them, human beings that you care for them?"
+He says, when I consider your heavens, when I look up here, the work of your fingers, the moon and the stars which you have set in place, what is mankind that you are mindful of them, human beings that you care for them?
 His point is that we are part of what is created.
 We are created creatures.
 And if we're dealing with a God, a being of this scale, of this power, of this level of majesty and glory, why should He bother with us?

 We often look at Earth like this.
 We often look at Earth like this with mankind in the centre.
 Right?
 Look at us.
 Look at our achievement.